beito123/MyTemplates/README.md

 # My-Template-for-PMMP
-This repo is put my style templates of plugin for PocketMine-MP.
+This repo is put my style templates of plugin for PocketMine-MP. (for php7)
-(for php7)

 ## License
-These plugins are licensed under the MIT License.
+These templates are licensed under the MIT License.
 About license for details, see the LICENSE file or the following url.

 License text (original)